IdealDestructor/IdealDestructor/README.md

 ![](https://github.com/IdealDestructor/IdealDestructor/blob/main/icons/header_.png)

-I focus on ** Recommender System, Product Design and Website Develop** for passion, you can share anything to me by <a href="https://gitter.im/IdealDestructor/community">Gitter</a> 🍔 .
+I focus on *Recommender System*, *Product Design* and *Website Develop* for passion, we can have a talk by <a href="https://gitter.im/IdealDestructor/community">Gitter</a> 🍔 .
 * ☕️  Contribute something to open source, main projects including <a href="https://github.com/IdealDestructor/Enterprise_Risk_Visualization">舆图</a> & <a href="https://navi.idealdestructor.com/">哆啦A梦搜索导航</a> & <a href="https://noword.cn">无言</a>.<!-- * 💼    -->
 * 🎓   Master degree candidate of Artificial Intelligence in <a href="http://www.buaa.edu.cn">Beihang University</a>.
 * 🧐   Interests lie broadly also in the areas of Data Visualization, Knowledge Graph and Virtual Reality.
 * 💻   With 4 years' computer science and technology education in <a href="http://www.nankai.edu.cn">Nankai University</a> and 2 years' frontend development working experience.
 * 📚   Reading more about history, philosophy, science fiction and poetry, favourite authors such as Fitzgerald, Kerouac, etc.
 * 🎻   Amateur producer of <a href="https://music.163.com/#/user/home?id=269911175">Dark Glitch-hop and Synthwave music</a>.